Tuesday, 15 April 2025

 Invertebrate and Inveterate, Incredible and Incredulous, Prelude and Predicate

 My diagnosis of (one aspect of) changes in language runs as follows.
 A relatively common word is in use (say 'outrageous', 'uninterested', or 'deny') and another relatively rare word that expresses a different, typically more complicated meaning, which often sounds similar to the first one (say 'egregious', 'disinterested', or 'refute').
 Perhaps imagining a certain show of erudition, people begin to use the latter word for the former, not being aware that the latter does not mean the same as the former.
-But then, if the virus spreads sufficiently, it does means the former.
+But then, if the virus spreads sufficiently, it does mean the former.
 So to speak.
 (I've discussed those particular examples previously; the links are on the upper right).

 So three newish examples.
 The first fits the pattern to a T. I've heard it before, but here is a recent, public example from the teevee.
 Victoria MacDonald of Channel Four News used 'incredulous' for 'incredible' (or 'really incredible!'), saying 'It was really incredulous.'
 But of course -- assuming the old meaning -- strictly speaking, that is ungrammatical nonsense: You can say x finds the thing incredible, but not that x finds the thing incredulous.
 What does make sense is that x is incredulous at the thing.
 The incredible thing vs. the incredulous person (in linguistics, you can say the agent and patient roles are reversed).
 The second doesn't fit the pattern, but fits it as it were in reverse.
 Twice now I have heard 'invertebrate' being used where surely what was meant was 'inveterate'.
 Now all people know the word 'invertebrate', and very few really know the word 'inveterate'.
 My diagnosis is that the person is vaguely aware that there is such word, but can't quite recall it, and the only word they know that approximates it is 'invertebrate'.
 If anything 'inveterate' connotes unchanging rigidity where 'invertebrate' connotes lassitude, but there it is.